bleemeo/glouton/CONTRIBUTING.md

 unset GLOUTON_VERSION GLOUTON_BUILDX_OPTION
 ```

-Release files are present in dist/ folder and a Docker image is build (glouton:latest) and loaded in
+Release files are present in dist/ folder and a Docker image is build (glouton:latest) and loaded to
 your Docker images.

+### Production release

-For real release, you will want to build the Docker image for multiple architecture, which require to
+For production releases, you will want to build the Docker image for multiple architecture, which requires to
-push image into a registry.
+push the image into a registry.
 Set image tags ("-t" options) to the wanted destination and ensure you
-are authorized to push in destination registry:
+are authorized to push to the destination registry:
 ```sh
 export GLOUTON_VERSION="$(date -u +%y.%m.%d.%H%M%S)"
 export GLOUTON_BUILDX_OPTION="--builder glouton-builder --platform linux/amd64,linux/arm64/v8,linux/arm/v7 -t glouton:latest -t glouton:${GLOUTON_VERSION} --push"